BioinfoNet/MyFirstFork/README.md

 ## Bryan Etindi Abuchery

-I am an Bioinformatics Intern at ICIPE
+I am a Bioinformatics Intern at ICIPE

 An Arsenal fan!